healthbadge/episimmer/README.md

 		-np or --noplot : Restrict plotting the time plot after simulation.
 Default = False -vul or --vuldetect : Run Vulnerability Detection on the data folder based on VD_config.txt.
-Default = False -an or --animate : Creates a gif animation of the time plot.
+Default = False -a or --animate : Creates a gif animation of the time plot.
 Default = False -s or --stats : Choose to store statistics.
-Default = False -vd or --vizdyn : Creates a gif of the simulation environment progressing through the days.
+Default = False -viz or --vizdyn : Creates a gif of the simulation environment progressing through the days.
 Default = False